marwandr/martialdao/README.md

 - [License](#license)

 ## Introduction
-Martial Dao is a brawler game I developed as a project for a Computer Networks course.
+Martial Dao is a peer-to-peer brawler game I developed as a project for a Computer Networks course.
 It utilizes PyGame, pickle, and websocket libraries to create a multiplayer gaming experience over UDP.

 ## Features
 - Multiplayer brawler game